MolBIFFM/diana/README.md

 ---

-CORUM protein complex, Gene Ontology term and Reactome pathway enrichment by separate communities can be assessed.
-The proteins considered can be restricted, based on ranges of associated mass spectrometric measurements, either by a union or intersection of specified subsets of proteins from the protein-protein interaction network.
+Gene Ontology term and Reactome pathway enrichment by separate communities can be assessed.
+The proteins considered can be restricted, based on their associated mass spectrometric measurements, either by a union or intersection of specified subsets of proteins exceeding a specified range of measurements.

-To assess the distribution of mass spectrometry measurements across communities, these can be categorized to measure the enrichment of proteins exceeding a specified absolute or relative threshold.
+To assess the distribution of mass spectrometry measurements across communities of the protein-protein interaction network, proteins can be categorized to measure the enrichment of proteins exceeding a specified range of measurements.

-Alternatively, the distribution of measurements within separate communities can be compared with the remaining network.
+Alternatively, the distribution of measurements within separate communities can be compared with that of the remaining network.

 A community is exported if is significant according to any of the specified tests.